The Family Dog on The Great Highway, at 660 Great Highway, ca. 1969 |

 After some clearly sub-par weeks, the Family Dog had some relatively established draws on the first weekend of October.
 All three bands were not only established Avalon acts, they had played the Family Dog on The Great Highway before as well.
 Headliners Kaleidoscope had played back in June, Charlie Musselwhite had played in July, and Congress of Wonders had played in June, July and August.

-ere from Los Angeles, and they were decades ahead of their time.
+The Kaleidoscope were from Los Angeles, and they were decades ahead of their time.
 They had pretty much invented World Music, and pretty much no one was ready for it.
 In June 1969, the band had released their third album on Epic, Incredible!
 Kaleidoscope.
 It lived up to its name.
 While the band was still fronted by guitarist/multi-instrumentalist David Lindley, multi-instrumentalist Solomon Feldthouse and organist/multi-instrumentalist Chester Crill, they had a new rhythm section.
 Paul Lagos was the drummer and Stuart Brotman played bass.
 Anyone who ever got to see the band live was lucky.

 The Avalon had had a reputation for finding cool bands before anyone else.
 If Helms had booked a band at the Avalon, and they got good notices, Bill Graham wasn't far behind, offering them more money and a higher profile.
 Kaleidoscope had played the Avalon various times since early '67, and while they were too far ahead of their time for most listeners, other musicians just about lost their minds.
 When Kaleidoscope had played the Avalon on May 24-26, 1968 (booked between the Youngbloods and the Hour Glass, with Duane and Gregg Allman), for example, the Yardbirds were booked at the Fillmore West the same weekend.
 Jimmy Page has told the story of taking time out between sets to walk the 12 blocks over to the Avalon just to catch the Kaleidoscope, and then walking the 12 blocks back to play his late night set with the Yardbirds.

+Charlie Musselwhite had been born in Mississippi and moved to Memphis, and then ultimately to Chicago.
+He was one of a small number of white musicians in Chicago (including Nick Gravenites, Paul Butterfield, Mike Bloomfield, Elvin Bishop and a few others) who had stumbled onto the blues scene by themselves.
 A Chicago club regular, Musselwhite eventually recorded an album for Vanguard in 1967 called Stand Back, which started to receive airplay on San Francisco’s new underground FM station, KMPX-fm.
 Friendly with the Chicago crowd who had moved to San Francisco, his band was offered a month of work in San Francisco in mid-1967, so Musselwhite took a month’s leave from his Chicago day job and stayed for a couple of decades.

 Musselwhite had released his second album on Vanguard, Stone Blues, in 1968.
 Sometime in 1969, Vanguard released Tennessee Woman.
 Musselwhite was a regular on the Bay Area club scene, and had played the Fillmore and Avalon as well.
 In Chicago, Musselwhite had been just one of many fine blues acts, but in the Bay Area he stood out.
 Musselwhite had been a regular at the Avalon Ballroom, but he had never graduated to the Fillmore or Fillmore West.
 He was excellent live, but a Musselwhite show was still not going to be a must-see event for local rock fans.

-were a comedy trio from Berkeley, initially from the UC Berkeley drama department and later part of Berkeley’s Open Theater on College Avenue, a prime spot for what were called “Happenings” (now ‘Performance Art’).
+Congress of Wonders were a comedy trio from Berkeley, initially from the UC Berkeley drama department and later part of Berkeley’s Open Theater on College Avenue, a prime spot for what were called “Happenings” (now ‘Performance Art’).
 The group had performed at the Avalon and other rock venues.

 What Happened?